-- (a) appoint a person who is qualified for appointment as a Judge of the Supreme Court to be a Judicial Commissioner of the Supreme Court; - (b) appoint a person who has ceased to be a Judge of the Supreme Court to be a Senior Judge of the Supreme Court; or - (c) appoint a person who, in the opinion of the Chief Justice, is a person with the necessary qualifications, experience and professional standing to be an International Judge of the Supreme Court.
+(a) appoint a person who is qualified for appointment as a Supreme Court Judge to be a Judicial Commissioner;

+(b) appoint a person who has ceased to be a Supreme Court Judge to be a Senior Judge; or

+(c) appoint a person who, in the opinion of the Chief Justice, is a person with the necessary qualifications, experience and professional standing to be an International Judge.

-(5) For the purposes of clause (4), a Judicial Commissioner, a Senior Judge or an International Judge of the Supreme Court may -
+(5) For the purposes of clause (4), a Judicial Commissioner, a Senior Judge or an International Judge may -

-(a) be appointed to hear and determine a specific case only (subject to clause (10) for an International Judge); or

-(b) be appointed for a specified period.
+- (a) be appointed to hear and determine a specific case only (subject to clause (10) for an International Judge); or - (b) be appointed for a specified period.